Am I required to have screening testing if I have been vaccinated against COVID-19?

 Diagnostic testing is intended to identify COVID-19 when there is a reason to suspect that an individual may be infected, such as having symptoms or suspected recent exposure, or to determine resolution of infection.
 PennOpen Pass will continue to help those who need testing based on symptoms or a notification of exposure to COVID-19.
 The University administers the nasal PCR test.

 Does the testing method used for Penn Cares detect currently known circulating variants of the SARS-CoV-2 virus?

 Yes, the testing method used for Penn Cares saliva-based testing is predicted to detect the B.1.1.7 (UK), B.1.351 (South African), and P.1 (Brazil) variants of the SARS-CoV-2 virus.
 However, the assay does not differentiate between these variants.
 If other notable variants are identified in the future, their impact on the testing method will also be assessed.

 What are the guidelines for scheduling a screening test?

 Screening testing is by appointment only; the nature of this test does not allow us to accommodate walk-ins.
 Students, faculty, postdocs and staff who meet the screening testing criteria are able to confirm a day, time, and testing site by visiting our new web-based scheduling application, where you are also asked to give your consent for the new saliva-based test.
 Appointments are booked at 15-minute intervals.
-Appointments must be made, at a minimum, by 9pm the day before a test; this allows for the pre-testing processes to be accomplished overnight so your check-in and registration are seamless.
+Appointments must be scheduled and/or modified no later than 24 hours prior to the testing time; this allows for the pre-testing processes to be accomplished overnight so your check-in and registration are seamless.